Holiday to Naples, Italy

-A few months ago I (with the fam — husband and three kids) took a late summer holiday to the Italian city of Naples.
+A few months ago my family and I took a late summer holiday to the Italian city of Naples.
 City breaks can be tricky with young kids which is why we’ve tried to avoid them in the past!
-(Except for when we went to Paris)
+(Except for when we went to Paris).

 I chose Naples because